American Rescue Plan Act of 2021's Elementary and Secondary School Emergency Relief Funds

 Mitchell County Schools - Application and Use of Funds

 The Mitchell County School System announces the plan to utilize American Rescue Plan (ARP) federal funds to overcome “Learning Loss” that resulted from the COVID-19 pandemic.
-The 2021-2022 in-person plan is guided by the recommendations of the CDC, GaDPH, and the Governor's Office.
-Click here for Mitchell County Schools' Safe Return to School Plan.
+The 2022-2023 in-person plan is guided by the recommendations of the CDC, GaDPH, and the Governor's Office.
+Mitchell County Schools' Safe Return to School Plan is attached below.

-Our system's plan will be submitted to the Georgia Department of Education for review and approval.
+Our system's plan was submitted to the Georgia Department of Education for review and approval in 2021.
 Over the next three years, the funds will be used to address learning loss due to COVID-19 and to support the district's multi-tiered system of supports for students.
 In addition, other items like summer learning opportunities will also be charged to the grant.
 Throughout the funding period of the ARP ESSER grant, we will continue to monitor, evaluate, and update our plan based on stakeholder feedback and the needs of the system.

 Access the plan by clicking on the link below: